Passport of Magda Lutz the Wife of a Hero Passport Magda Lutz hero

 CARL LUTZ will be forever remembered as the Swiss Diplomat who saved sixty-thousand Jewish lives by issuing so-called SCHUTZBRIEFE (Protection Letters) in Budapest in 1944.
-Lutz divorced his first wife, Gertrud in the late 1940s, and in 1949 married Maria Magdalena Grausz, one of the Hungarian Jewish women he protected during the war.
+Lutz divorced his first wife, Gertrud, in the late 1940s, and in 1949 married Maria Magdalena Grausz, one of the Hungarian Jewish women he protected during the war.
 He also adopted her daughter, Agnes.

 With Agnes, I am in vivid contact, and we always support each other when it comes to the work of Carl Lutz in Budapest.
 The displayed passport of her mother Magda was a generous gift from Agnes to me, including one of her own old and expired travel documents.
-The passport was issued by Carl Lutz at his last diplomatic post as Swiss Consul General in Bregenz, Austria and had his signature!
-We can assume that this travel document is one of the very final documents issued and signed by Lutz as it was done very close to his retirement date in Jan 1962!
-Passport of Magda Lutz, the Wife of a Hero
+The passport was issued by Carl Lutz at his last diplomatic post as Swiss Consul General in Bregenz, Austria, and has his signature!
+We can assume that this travel document is one of the final documents Lutz issued and signed as it was done close to his retirement date in Jan 1962!
+Passport Magda Lutz hero

 Lutz was Vice-Consul and then Consul General in Bregenz from 1954 to 1961.
 The travel document was issued on June 30, 1961.
 With Agnes, I discussed why the passport had the statement “The spouse of Carl Lutz, Consul General, retired.”
 I believe this note was added when the document was renewed in Bern in 1966.
 Agnes told me that Lutz was an aesthete; he had the passport issued by a calligrapher.
 Therefore the beautiful handwriting.
+Passport Magda Lutz hero

-Magda and Agnes – Protégées of a particular kind
+Magda and Agnes – Protégées of a particular kind Passport Magda Lutz hero

 Agnes, his stepdaughter, talks of a possibly “platonic” affair, as the religious Lutz was still married, after all, and – in her opinion – would not let himself be drawn into an adulterous act.
-Something is sure: from the summer of 1944 until the liberation by the Russian troops in February 1945, Lutz lived in a very conflicted “ménage á Trois,” while the world around him went up in flames.
+Something is sure: from the summer of 1944 until the liberation by the Russian troops in February 1945, Lutz lived in a very conflicted “ménage á Trois” while the world around him went up in flames.

 “Dear Agnes, I am so grateful that you gave me these documents for my archive.
 I will hold them in honor, and with this article, we also remember your mother.”